LydByDissing/stroem/CONTRIBUTING.md

 ### Something doesn't work
 If you have found a bug, then please create a detailed bug report by creating a new issue of type _bug_.

+### Change impact
+With any PR it is important to have in mind how this PR will affect the existing functionality and hardware in the wild.
+Therefore a few lables are made available to indicate the impact of each PR.
+The following lables are available:

+* patch
+* minor
+* major

+Add one of these lable to your PR to help in the review process.
+These lables are also used when calculating the next potential version tag when merging the PR.